-Do you ever feel like you’re doctor isn’t listening to your concerns?
-Self-advocacy goes a long way at the doctor’s office, however sometimes you can tell your doctor something time and time again that something just isn’t right and they dismiss you.
+Do you ever feel like your doctor isn’t listening to your concerns?
+Self-advocacy goes a long way at the doctor’s office, however, sometimes you can tell your doctor something time and time again that something just isn’t right and they dismiss you.
 I’ve been there!

 “You’re a second-year medical student, and it’s very common to think you have every disease you’re currently learning about.
 I wouldn’t worry about it,” she said.

 I knew I wasn’t panicking over courses and exams.
 Like the feisty Louisiana woman I was raised to be, I demanded a full workup and lab testing.
 It turned out my instincts were right on the money.
 I had an actual, diagnosable condition: Graves’ disease.